laurenpowers20/react-fun/README.md

 ## A project by Lauren Powers

-The fun is coming soon.
+The fun is coming soon and evolving as we speak.

 ## References